ndarosa2/CS598_DL4H_Project/README.md

 Model Training and Evaluation Instructions - Mortality Prediction
 ------------
-The original paper's GitHub has a that README.md provides model training and evaluation reproduction steps for mortality prediction; however, more detailed steps is provided below:
+The original paper's GitHub has a that README.md provides model training and evaluation reproduction steps for mortality prediction; however, more detailed steps are provided below:

 Note: All runs for mortality prediction are done using Dataset D.
 1. Using the FFN architecture, train and evaluate the models for mortality prediction only using the CUI datasets: